 Felix Pastorius will be joining Jeff Coffin for a short tour of the Southeast.
 Coffin announced the shows, saying “Excited to do a short run with my friends Nir Felder, Felix Pastorius, and Keith Carlock in December.
 This group is absolute fire!”

-Grateful Dead co-founder Bob Weir will be taking his side project Bob Weir & Wolf Bros back out on the road this September.
-The trio is filled out by former Primus drummer Jay Lane and Was (Not Was) bassist Don Was.
+Grateful Dead guitarist Bob Weir is taking his band Bob Weir and Wolf Bros back out on the road in early 2020.
+The trio is filled out by former Primus drummer Jay Lane and Was (Not Was) bassist/producer Don Was.

 Tool’s current North American tour may be sold out, but if you don’t have tickets there is still hope.
 They’ve just announced a new leg of dates for early 2020 to continue supporting their recent and long-awaited album, “Fear Inoculum.”